marshallbu/daily-agenda/README.md

 - not responsive (could easily change this since all positions are % based)
 - "infinite" overlapping, meaning all events could overlap, thus making 100 max columns in one group (chaos?)
 - ~~sort events off start time, not both start and end~~ sorting on both now
-- example data as grokked from instructions:
+- example type of data as grokked from instructions:
 ```
 var mock = [
     {"start": 30, "end": 150},